 The Meetings Search menu allows you to search the titles of previous meetings quickly:

 There is an easy option to timestamp your meeting, which can be useful when looking back through frequent check-ins.

 Also included is the ability to link directly to the meeting hub.
-So if you have a standing invite for 1:1s in your shared calendar of choice, put the link there!
+So if you have a standing invite for 1:1s in your shared calendar of choice, you can put the link there.